isaac7y8y9y/NewEmployeeManagementSystem/README.md

 NewEmployeeManagementSystem is an employees' directory and management system.
-It is a Django application with SQLite database (will migrate to MySQL).
+It is a Django application with MySQL database.

 Below is the home page with link to the employees' directory.